MHSA Program Admissions Criteria, Process and Time-line

 Step 1: On-line Application and Fee

-- We are currently accepting applications for Fall 2020.
-Applications received after March 1 will be considered on a case by case basis only.
+- We are currently accepting applications for Fall 2022.
+Applications received after March 1 are considered on a case by case basis.
 Students are admitted in the fall semester only.

 - The application fee of $60 is paid when you click SUBMIT from the online application.
 Applicants can pay by Visa, MasterCard, Discover, American Express or by Electronic Check.
 U.S. banks only.
 Application fees are non-refundable.
 Electronic checks will be held for approximately six business days while the check clears.